eclipse-zenoh/zenoh-backend-rocksdb/README.md

         // configuration of "storages" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "rocksdb" backend (the "zbackend_rocksdb" library will be loaded at startup)
+            // configuration of a "rocksdb" volume (the "zbackend_rocksdb" backend library will be loaded at startup)
             rocksdb: {}
           },
           storages: {
-            // configuration of a "demo" storage using the "rocksdb" backend
+            // configuration of a "demo" storage using the "rocksdb" volume
             demo: {
               // the key expression this storage will subscribes to
               key_expr: "demo/example/**",